dheerajshenoy/templatory.nvim/README.md

 - `new` : opens an empty file in the templates directory
 - `visit_file` : open the template file for the current opened buffer filetype
 - `visit_dir` : open the templates directory
-- `inject` : inject the template file content to the current buffer, if template file exists for the current buffer filetype
+- `inject` : inject the template file content to the current buffer, if template file exists for the current buffer filetype or if the current working directory of the file is a 'skeletal directory'.

 These are specified like `:Templatory option_name` where `option_name` is one of the four options listed above.

-### Workflow
+### Workflow 1 (Skeletal files)

 1. Let's say I want to create a template file for C++ boilerplate code.
 I create a new template file using `:Templatory new` and hen save it with some filename (filenames don't matter, only the extensions do!), let's say `sk.cpp` with the following contents and save the file.